REPORT A SCAM

 - Shared by Insight, and recently received from a shopper: I am Michael Richardson Recruitment Specialist with Sights On Service Inc.“We have a mystery shopping assignment in your area and we would like you to participate."
 Secret Shopper® has been in business since 1990.
 We are a charter member of the Mystery Shopping Provider's Association (MSPA), the professional trade association for the Mystery Shopping industry.
 This is a scam!

 - From a shopper: I recently signed up to be a member/partner with Beta Research Company, but something doesn't seem right to me.
 They mailed me a check in the mail for over $2,700 and want me to deposit it into my account and keep $250 for myself.
-They sent me a one-page evaluation sheet in the mail to evaluate the bank, but just doesn't seem right to me.
+They sent me a one-page evaluation sheet in the mail to evaluate the bank but it just doesn't seem right to me.
 They've sent me multiple emails and text messages reminding me to follow up with them.
 I began ignoring them.

 - ABO Skin Serum, the producer of Calypso, has been removing funds from people's accounts without sending them a product.

 - Packages have been received by numerous shoppers from Mystery Guests Co. including an assignment and a check for more than $3,000.

 - Six Star Solutions shared there are some men (Louis, Aaron, Mark, etc.) sending out emails promising $3,000 a month salary on top of $350 for each shop completed.
 It all started with LinkedIn.
 The company suggests reporting it to the FTC.

 - From a shopper: I received a check drawn on Citibank but no instructions.
 It looked legitimate.
 I had emailed info for a mystery shopper job.
 I called Citibank verification number 866-678-0088.
 The check is a fraud.
 The routing number is 031100209.
 Account number 38762924.
 The return address is from Francis Paul Landover MD.
 Then I received a text 2 days later asking if I received the check.
 And then an email instructing me to deposit into my account and keep $250.
 And to send $1030 to two others.
 IT IS a SCAM!